 - You can read our review of the Yamaha P-45 right here.

-Before we move on, please take a moment to view some of the best-selling digital pianos currently on sale at Amazon (and see how some of them compare to the Yamaha pianos we’ve mentioned in this article):
+Before we move on, please take a moment to view some of the best-selling digital pianos currently on sale online (and see how some of them compare to the Yamaha pianos we’ve mentioned in this article):

 Yamaha has a line of digital pianos called Arius.
 These higher end pianos aren’t portable like the P-Series, but they resemble an upright piano and would look right at home in a living room or home studio.

-The YDP -143 is the most basic model in the Arius line.
-Its list price is $1499.
+The YDP -144 is the most basic model in the Arius line.
 This keyboard is housed in a sturdy wooden frame with a sliding key cover.
-The YDP -143 has the same hammer action as the previously mentioned P-Series Keyboard: the Graded Hammer Standard.
+The YDP -144 has the same hammer action as the previously mentioned P-Series Keyboard: the Graded Hammer Standard.

-- You can read our review of the Yamaha YDP-143 right here.
+- You can read our review of the Yamaha YDP-144 right here.

 A more advanced weighted hammer action is used in this keyboard.
 The Graded Hammer 3 features synthetic ivory key tops and includes three separate sensors in each key.
 This allows players to have even more responsive keys and a more nuanced touch.